panzerdragoonlegacy/website/DEVELOPMENT.md

    `sudo -u postgres psql`

-   Note: on OSX you can use the user postgres with the password postgres; there is no need to create a new user account.
+   Note: on macOS you can use the user postgres with the password postgres;
+   there is no need to create a new user account.
 Also, the database can be created via rake, so the remaining steps for setting up PostgreSQL can be skipped.

 3. Create a user for the webapp: